 Human Rights and Bioethics

-The departments and academic programs at Rollins that participate in this dual degree program are: behavioral sciences and health education, environmental health, epidemiology, global environmental health, global epidemiology, global health, and health policy and management.
+The departments and academic programs at Rollins that participate in this dual degree program are: behavioral, social, and health education sciences, environmental health, epidemiology, global environmental health, global epidemiology, global health, and health policy and management.